Have you recently endured a pointless staff meeting?

 Then put check marks beside the person responsible for solving the problem or handling the issue.

-Your chart might look something like this…(we’ve got a full template for you inside the Church Fuel One resource library)
+Your chart might look something like this…(we’ve got a full template for you inside the Church Fuel resource library):

 I wonder how many staff members think that someone else is responsible for something that’s on his or her list.